johnsonRosenfeld/U-Turn/README.md

 # U-Turn
-Simple uturn that probably doesn't work.
+Simple u-turn that probably doesn't work.
 (RaspberryPi, RoboPi, Servo Motors, Python)

 How to Use The Code:
 1. Open Terminal